Social Entrepreneurship 101

 By the end of the 8-weeks, you’ll gain experience, confidence, and practice with core competencies in social entrepreneurship such as critical thinking, systems thinking, active listening, storytelling, decision-making, and business modelling.

-In addition to the 8-week Social Entrepreneurship 101 curriculum, participants will also gain access to CSI community perks:
+In addition to the 8-week Social Entrepreneurship 101 online curriculum, participants will also gain access to online CSI community perks:

-- Invitations to Wednesday’s Salad Club, a weekly potluck lunch for CSI members, at CSI Annex
+- Invitations to Wednesday’s Online Salad Club, a weekly lunchtime ritual for CSI members

-- Invitations to ongoing CSI additional learning workshops
+- Invitations to ongoing CSI additional learning online workshops

 - Access to a SE101 community wide #Slack channel